dengpilled/exocore/_journal/Abandoned Platform Hopping.md

 ![[Pasted image 20221129005622.png]]

-This one could even accommodate 4 different groups at a time!
+This one could even accommodate 4 different groups at a time.
 How quaint!